Sanglorian/orcus/Orcus Rulebook - current.md

 Opportunities abound to find treasure, equipment, weapons, armor, and more in the dungeons you explore.
 Normally, you can sell your treasures and trinkets when you return to a town or other settlement, provided that you can find buyers and merchants interested in your loot.

-**Arms, Armor, and Other Equipment:** As a general rule, undamaged weapons, armor, and other equipment fetch one-fifth their cost when sold in a market.
+**Arms, armor, and other equipment:** As a general rule, undamaged weapons, armor, and other equipment fetch one-fifth their cost when sold in a market.

-**Magic Items:** As a general rule, magic items fetch one-fifth their cost when sold in a market.
+**Magic items:** As a general rule, magic items fetch one-fifth their cost when sold in a market.

-**Gems, Jewelry, and Art Objects:** These items retain their full value in the marketplace, and you can either trade them in for coin or use them as currency for other transactions.
+**Gems, jewelry, and art objects:** These items retain their full value in the marketplace, and you can either trade them in for coin or use them as currency for other transactions.
 For exceptionally valuable treasures, the GM might require you to find a buyer in a large town or larger community first.

-**Trade Goods:** On the borderlands, many people conduct transactions through barter.
+**Trade goods:** On the borderlands, many people conduct transactions through barter.
 Like gems and art objects, trade goods – bars of iron, bags of salt, livestock, and so on – retain their full value in the market and can be used as currency.

 <figure><img src="pics\LuigiCastellani_MERCHANT.png" alt="Merchant by Luigi Castellani" style="zoom: 33%;" /><figcaption>Merchant by Luigi Castellani</figcaption></figure>